The Fun Police Have Banned Tobogganing At Thredbo's Snow Fields

 - Parents Only

-The snow patrol are out in full force this year (gettit?).
-Thredbo have just announced that the popular family friendly ski resort will ban the use of toboggans due to safety concerns.
+The snow patrol are out in full force (gettit?).
+In 2018 Thredbo announced that the popular family friendly ski resort will ban the use of toboggans due to safety concerns.
+And it seems the ban continues for 2019.

-It's almost the start of the ski season and the NSW Alpine resort ski resort have broken the news on its website:
+The NSW Alpine resort ski resort published the news on its website:

 So the Snow Play area will still be there and even though there is no risk of collisions in this area because skiers can't use this slope, Thredbo have decided a blanket ban on toboggans will make it easier to manage.
 I suppose Snow Play will just be snowball throwing and snowman making now!?
 (Until the fun police get wind of this, hey....)